jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/index.md

 velocitySum_field = velocitySum_subbox(coords_arr, ps_dtfe_sb)
 ```

-We strongly recommend going through the Tutorial page for more details.
+Please have a look at the Tutorial page for more details.

 ## Contributors
 This code was written by: